Dominican War of Independence: 1844: First campaign

+1845: Second campaign

-On June 17, 1845, the Dominicans, under the command of General Antonio Duvergé, invaded Haiti in retaliation for Haitian border raids.
+A year later, on June 17, 1845, a small Dominican detachment from Las Matas, under the command of General Antonio Duvergé, invaded Haiti, capturing four enemy trenches and killing over 100 Haitian troops at the cost of only 2 killed.
 The invaders captured two towns on the Plateau du Centre and established a bastion at Cachimán.
-Haitian President Jean-Louis Pierrot quickly mobilized his army and counterattacked on July 22, driving the invaders from Cachimán and back across the frontier.
+Haitian President Jean-Louis Pierrot quickly mobilized his army and counterattacked on July 13, resulting in over 200 casualties on the Haitian side, while the Dominican forces were able to repulse the attack without suffering any casualties.
+On July 22, the Haitian forces launched another attack on the Dominican stronghold at Fort Cachimán.
+The Haitians were repulsed after a battle that lasted three and a half hours, in which the Dominicans only suffered seven casualties.
+But the arrival of Haitian reinforcements soon compelled the Dominicans to retreat back across the frontier.

 On August 6, Pierrot ordered his army to invade the Dominican Republic.
 A member of La Trinitaria, José María Serra, claimed that over 3,000 Haitian soldiers and less than 20 Dominican militias had been killed at this point.

-On September 17, 1845, the Dominicans defeated the Haitian vanguard near the frontier at Estrellita where the Dominican "square" repulsed, with the use of bayonets, a Haitian cavalry charge.
-On September 27, 1845, Dominican Gen. Francisco Antonio Salcedo defeated a Haitian army at the battle of "Beler," a frontier fortification.
-Salcedo was supported by Adm.
-Juan Bautista Cambiaso's squadron of three schooners, which blockaded the Haitian port of Cap-Haïtien.
+On September 17, 1845, the Dominicans defeated the Haitian vanguard near the frontier at Estrelleta where the Dominican "square" repulsed, with the use of bayonets, a Haitian cavalry charge.
+On September 27, 1845, Dominican General Francisco Antonio Salcedo defeated a Haitian army at the Battle of Beler, a frontier fortification.
+Salcedo was supported by Admiral Juan Bautista Cambiaso's squadron of three schooners, which blockaded the Haitian port of Cap-Haïtien.
 Among the dead were three Haitian generals.
 On October 28, other Haitian armies attacked the frontier fort "El Invencible" and were repulsed after five hours of hard fighting.
 In a significant naval action between the Hispaniolan rivals, a Dominican squadron captured 3 small Haitian warships and 149 seamen off Puerto Plata on December 21.
+On January 1, 1846, Pierrot announced a new campaign.
+However, on February 27, when he ordered his troops to march against the Dominicans, the Haitian army mutinied, resulting in his overthrow.
+The war had become highly unpopular in Haiti, therefore, Jean-Baptiste Riché, Pierrot's successor, was unable to organize another invasion.